 As for features or prominent characteristics of the Optic 6, these include:

-With all of that out of the way, here is more in-depth information into how these features and other details work together to give some significant advantages.
+With all of that out of the way, here is more in-depth information into how these features and other details in this backpacking tent work together to give some significant advantages.

 The Optic 6 is a true 3 season tent.
-With the right sleeping bag you can use this tent in quite cool /cold temps and stay warm.
+With the right sleeping bag, you can use this tent in quite cool /cold temps and winds and stay warm.
 The PU coating on the fly and floor keeps water out very well.
-Because it is a 3 season tent this model is not designed to hold up to snow- although a light dusting shouldn’t be a problem.
-The combination of Nylon Taffeta and the strong aluminum poles help the Optic 6 stand strong in most wind and rain storms.
+Because it is a 3 season tent this model is not designed to hold up to inclement weather like snow- although a light dusting shouldn’t be a problem.
+The combination of Nylon Taffeta and the strong aluminum poles help the Optic 6 stand strong in most winds and rainstorms during your backpacking trips.

 “As the name “Optic” hints at, this tent provides a pretty nice view.”

 The zippered doors can roll back to really let in a ton of light and air.
-This is a great feature for warmer days or long camping trips that require airing out the tent.
+This is a great feature in the design for warmer days or long camping trips that require airing out the tent.

-The only downside to this tent is the weight, which isn’t a surprise.
+The only downside in the design of this tent is the weight, which isn’t a surprise.
 It’s an average weight for a tent with such a large capacity and the average person who needs such a large tent is probably car camping – making the weight a non-issue.
-However, it is possible you could break up the tent and distribute the weight over a couple people if you plan to backpack or hike to a campsite with it.
+However, it is possible you could break up the tent and distribute the weight over a couple of people if you plan to backpack or hike to a campsite with it.

 Aside from weight, there really is no reason to not buy this tent.
 There just simply isn’t anything wrong with it.
 It has everything you could want in a 6 person tent.

 Coming in at under $400, the Optic 6 is a true gem of a shelter.
-Not only is it a true 6 person (adult) tent but it is easy to setup, will last for multiple seasons and just a breeze to use.
+Not only is it a true 6 person (adult) tent but it is easy to set up, will last for multiple seasons, and is just a breeze to use.
 You and your camping partners will have their home away from home setup in only a few minutes, with no worries about storing everyone’s gear.